elastisys/compliantkubernetes/docs/operator-manual/opensearch-mappings.md

 You can see that OpenSearch choose a type of text for duration, which is technically correct, but it won't be of value especially if we were to run custom queries on the _duration_minutes_ field, for example: Get all movies longer than a certain duration .. etc

-We can instruct OpenSearch to detect numeric values, by configuring the Index at creation time.
-Let' recreate the index and enable numeric detection:
+We can instruct OpenSearch to detect numeric values, by configuring the index at creation time.
+Let's recreate the index and enable numeric detection:

 ![Detect Numeric](../img/dynamic_mapping_5.png)